GOALS

 Formal reports on the progress of the intended implementation plan

 Formal reports on progress serve as a catalyst for evaluation and review.
-Information from a variety of sources and viewpoints are brought together in a formal report to provide insight into the enterprise-wide process that may not be apparent when components are reviewed in isolation.
+Information from a variety of sources and viewpoints are brought together in a formal report to provide insight into the institution-wide process that may not be apparent when components are reviewed in isolation.

 Informal summaries or communications on the progress of the implementation plan

 Informal information and summaries are used to supply quick and useful information on the progress of the plan.
-Data is used to provide an early warning of potential problems and to alleviated or resolve them before they become critical.
+Data is used to provide an early warning of potential problems and to alleviate or resolve them before they become critical.

 Benchmark B: Evaluation of Web Accessibility Outcomes